Kava: Concerns

 Numerous scholars and regulatory bodies have raised concerns over the safety profile of such products.

-One group of scholars say that organic solvents introduce compounds that may affect the liver into the standardized product; these compounds are not extracted by water and are consequently largely absent from kava prepared with water.
+One group of scholars argue that organic solvents introduce compounds into the standardized product that may affect the liver; these compounds are not extracted by water and are consequently largely absent from kava prepared with water.
 For instance, when compared with water extraction, organic solvents extract vastly larger amounts of flavokavains, compounds associated with adverse reactions to kava that are present in very low concentrations in noble kava, but significant in non-noble.

-Also, "chemical solvents used do not extract the same compounds as the natural water extracts in traditional use.
-The extraction process may exclude important modifying constituents soluble only in water".
+They also point out that chemical solvents and water extract different compounds, and "[t]he extraction process may exclude important modifying constituents soluble only in water".
 In particular, it has been noted that, unlike traditional water-based preparations, products obtained with the use of organic solvents do not contain glutathione, an important liver-protecting compound.
-Another group of researchers noted: "The extraction process (aqueous vs. acetone in the two types of preparations) is responsible for the difference in toxicity as extraction of glutathione in addition to the kava lactones is important to provide protection against hepatotoxicity".
+Another group of researchers noted that "the extraction process (aqueous vs. acetone in the two types of preparations) is responsible for the difference in toxicity as extraction of glutathione in addition to the kava lactones is important to provide protection against hepatotoxicity."

-It has also been argued that kavalactone extracts have often been made from low-quality plant material, including the toxic aerial parts of the plant that contain the hepatotoxic alkaloid pipermethystine, non-noble kava varieties, or plants affected by mold – which, in light of the chemical solvents' ability to extract far greater amounts of the potentially toxic compounds than water, makes them particularly problematic.
+It has also been argued that kavalactone extracts are often made from low-quality plant material, including the toxic aerial parts of the plant that contain the hepatotoxic alkaloid pipermethystine, non-noble kava varieties, or plants affected by mold.
+These are made especially problematic due to the chemical solvents' ability to extract far greater amounts of the potentially toxic compounds than water.

 In the context of these concerns, the World Health Organization advises against the consumption of ethanolic and acetonic kavalactone extracts, and says that "products should be developed from water-based suspensions of kava".
 The government of Australia prohibits the sales of such kavalactone extracts, and only permits the sale of kava products in their natural form or produced with cold water.